pusher/pusher-http-node/README.md

 #### API requests

-Asynchronous methods on the Pusher class (`trigger`, `get` and `post`) take an optional callback as the last argument.
+Asynchronous methods on the Pusher class (`trigger`, `triggerBatch`, `get` and `post`) take an optional callback as the last argument.
 After performing the request, the callback is called with three arguments:

 - error - if the request can't be performed or returns an error code, error will contain details, otherwise it will be null
 - request - the request object